victor-luu191/lib/README.md

 + `Summary` for handy summary operations (_sum_, _mean_, _max_,...) over collections

-More useful stuffs will be added to this library.
+This library is still being developed.
+More useful stuffs will be added ASAP.